 As a cyclist you need a plan for coping with a bike crash!
 To that end I’ve created a handy acronym, “P.H.O.N.E.”:

-N is for Notification: Call a bike attorney (me) before you talk to the at fault motorist’s liability adjuster.
-The adjusters are pros for the insurance companies—hire a pro for yourself!
-Remember, the liability adjuster for the motorist is not on your side and will likely be calling you within 48 hours of the crash.
-It’s in their insurance company’s best interest to pressure you for information and sometimes into agreeing to settlement terms that may not even come close to covering all damages.
-(Also, you will encounter many issues that you will not know how to handle including insurance coverages, health care and subrogation.)
-Never sign or agree to sign a settlement before consulting with an attorney, because you may be waiving your right to pursue legal action to recover the full amount for your ongoing injuries and you may have to live with your rash decision for the rest of your life.
+N is for Notification: Call a bike accident attorney (me) for legal advice before talking to the at fault motorist’s liability adjuster.
+The adjusters are pros for the insurance companies — hire a pro for yourself!
+The liability adjuster for the motorist is NOT on your side.
+(They will likely be calling you within 48 hours of the crash.)
+It’s in their insurance company’s best interest to pressure you for information.
+Sometimes, even into agreeing to settlement terms that may not even come close to covering all damages.
+You will also encounter many issues that you will not know how to handle including insurance coverages, health care and subrogation.

-E is for Evidence: After a crash, try to document in detail all you can see and recall until police arrive on the scene.
+E is for Evidence: Try to document in detail all you can see and recall until police arrive on the scene.
 Use your cell phone!
 Also, don’t let the at fault party move their motor vehicle or your bicycle before the police arrive.
 Look for a building security camera that may have recorded the crash.
-Be sure to keep all damaged property (without cleaning or repairing it) including, for example, the bike frame, ripped clothing and accessories, and make sure you check the inside and outside of your cracked helmet for signs of head impact that may not be remembered or apparent to you in the moments after a crash.
-These items can be valuable pieces of evidence.
-In the moments after being hit this can be particularly difficult, but if you’re able, this is an important step.

-If you have a modern GPS-enabled bicycle computer like a Garmin or a Wahoo, check the data for the actual speed and location of where the crash took place, and let your attorney know if you have a bike computer or a GoPro-type camera.
-These cameras, along with non-mandated daytime lights, are a growing trend among cyclists as they take additional steps attempting to protect themselves.
-And as soon as you’re able, start keeping a daily journal of symptoms, treatments, days off work, etc. This documentation will give your attorney a detailed picture of the impact the careless driver is having on your life.
-Once you’ve started a treatment plan such as physical therapy, it’s best to attend all sessions and leave no “gaps” in your treatment.
+ALSO: If you have a modern GPS-enabled bicycle computer like a Garmin or a Wahoo, check the data for the actual speed and location of where the crash took place.
+Tell your attorney if you have a bike computer or a GoPro-type camera.
+These cameras are a growing trend among cyclists taking additional steps to protect themselves.
+Non-mandated daytime lights are also being used more frequently by cyclists.